Zatmeniye Mountain Range, Aquarius

 “Thank you!
 I—” The odd woman abruptly snapped her mouth shut and pulled back.
 “Oh, I’m so sorry.
 I’ve been so rude.”
 She put a hand to her cheek before extending it out to Atienna.
-“My name Louise Beaumont.
+“My name is Louise Bonnefoy.
 I’m a tourist from Cancer.”

 Atienna accepted the gesture, more amused than confused.
 “Atienna Imamu.
 I’m an advisor from Virgo.”

-“An advisor?”
+“An advice-r?”
 Louise studied her for a moment.
 “You must have loads of knowledge then.
 Could you possibly spare me some advice?”

 It took a moment for Atienna to realize what Louise had misunderstood.

 “Here is some advice, miss,” Sefu said from behind her.
 “It is dangerous for someone to be trekking here by themselves.”

 “Oh, I’m not by myself.
 I am never alone,” Louise responded, before digging into the folds of her coats and pulling out two perfectly round red apples.
 “When you have food, you’re never alone!”

 A screws-loose perspective.